 After all of the letters have been taught, we move onto 1-minute timings for muscle memory practice!
 Minute to Win It! is one of our favorites!
 It makes handwriting practice fun!

 Writers workshop is the best time of the day.
-There is so much to be said about writers workshop… so check out this blog post to read all about it!
+This is writing time This sacred and I have found that my students loved to write for long periods of time with the right type of writing instruction.
+There is so much to be said about our workshop time… so check out this blog post to read all about it!

 Again… this is a HUGE topic.
 Check out this blog post about interactive read alouds: